-In all the scenes taking place in East Germany, only a single German voice is heard that actually belongs to a German native speaker and has no significant American accent: The announcer heard over the tannoy at the train station even has the correct Saxon-German accent.
+In all of the scenes taking place in East Germany, only a single German voice is heard that actually belongs to a native German speaker, and has no significant American accent: The announcer heard over the tannoy at the train station even has the correct Saxon-German accent.

-The first line of the Ian Fleming James Bond "Octopussy" short-story read: "'You know what?' said Major Dexter Smythe to the octopus.
+The first line of the Ian Fleming short story read: "'You know what?' said Major Dexter Smythe to the octopus.
 'You're going to have a real treat today if you can manage it'."
-The last line read: "It is only from the notes of Dr. Graves, who performed the autopsy, that it has been possible to construct some kind of postscript to the bizarre and pathetic end of a once valuable officer of the secret service."
+The last line read: "It is only from the notes of Dr. Graves, who performed the autopsy, that it has been possible to construct some kind of postscript to the bizarre and pathetic end of a once valuable officer of the Secret Service."

 An early draft of the script cast Octopussy as the villain, using her research on Tracy Bond's death to manipulate Bond into joining her vendetta against S.P.E.C.T.R.E.
 The on-going legal battle with Kevin McClory put a stop to that.

 As "Octopussy", the name she is only ever called in this movie, is identified as being the daughter of Major Dexter Smythe, Octopussy being a nickname.
 It can be inferred that her maiden name is Smythe.